-Moreover, timing is of the essence when it comes to a successful caesarean delivery.
+Moreover, timing is of the essence when it comes to a successful cesarean delivery.
 As a rule, a C-section should never be performed before the actual overdue date nor after the dam’s temperature falls under 99 degrees.
 Furthermore, a dog should not have a C-section until she is actually in labor.

-Surgical procedure of a C-section
+Surgical Procedure of a C-section

 A cesarean surgery in dogs follows a direct procedure to assure adequate timing in assuring a maximum success rate and to avoid complications.
 From the time of arrival to the time of exiting the clinic, many crucial steps are taken.